Dispatch

 And we're just getting started

-CLI-first foreverInbox fleetsMail Desk workflowsTrust-aware identity
+CLI-first foreverWorkspace inboxesMail Desk workflowsTrust-aware identity

-From one inbox to fleets
+From one identity to a workspace

-Sharper trust surfaces
+Clearer trust surfaces

 Signal pathCLI → web → scale